CloudyKit/jet/README.md

 * descriptive error messages with file name and line number
 * auto-escape
 * simple C-like expressions
-* very fast execution, jet can execute templates faster than some pre-compiled template engines
+* very fast execution, Jet can execute templates faster than some pre-compiled template engines
 * very light in terms of allocations and memory footprint
 * simple and familiar syntax
 * easy to use